Salty's Lighthouse

-Salty's Lighthouse is an American animated television series for preschoolers.
-The series was produced by Sunbow Entertainment and aired from October 3, 1997, to June 26, 1998, on TLC. in association with the Bank Street College of Education in New York.
+Salty's Lighthouse is an animated television series for preschoolers, produced by Sunbow Entertainment in association with the Bank Street College of Education in New York.
+Debuting in syndication in late 1997, and picked up by Discovery Communications for U.S. broadcast that December, it aired from March 30 to June 26, 1998 on TLC's Ready Set Learn! block.

 The show centers on a young boy named Salty, as he plays and learns with his friends in a magical lighthouse.
 As well as the animated adventures of Salty and his friends, the series uses live-action footage from the British children's television series Tugs for various segments.
 40 episodes were produced in the series.

-Overview
+Premise

 Salty is a young redheaded boy who loves using his imagination.
-Each day, he goes to the lighthouse near his home to play with his seaside friends: Ocho, the octopus; Claude, the hermit crab; Sophie and Sadie, the twin birds; a group of small clams; Aurora, the light that shines over the ocean; and lighthouse owner Aunt Chovie.
+Each day, he goes to the lighthouse near his home to play with his seaside friends: Ocho, the octopus; Claude, the hermit crab; Sophie and Sadie, the twin seagulls; a group of small clams; Aurora, the light that shines over the ocean; and lighthouse owner Aunt Chovie.
 Through their adventures in each episode, they learn good lessons that help them overcome their problems.
 Tied into each story are other segments, told through live-action footage: